 - For a pregnant woman with gestational diabetes, the excess sugar content found in energy drinks can pose problems.
 Also, it adds extra calories to your diet.

 - Similarly, the branded energy drinks contain vitamins and could lead to over-consumption of vitamins.

 - Intake of ginseng could pose problems to the fetus.

-The homemade drinks boost your energy levels and also satiate your taste buds to an extent.
-Most importantly, they benefit your pregnancy in various other ways as well.
-However, you need to keep a check on your calorie consumption.
+The homemade drinks boost your energy levels and also satiate your taste buds while benefiting your pregnancy.
+However, you need to keep a check on your calorie and caffeine consumption.
 Excess calories will increase your weight.
-Therefore, talk to your doctor and find out if you need these energy boosters during pregnancy or your current balanced diet is good enough to sustain the levels.
+Therefore, talk to your doctor and find out if you need these energy boosters during pregnancy or if your current balanced diet is good enough to sustain your pregnancy calorie needs.

 Pick your favorite drink from our list and share it in the comment section.

 - Is It Safe To Drink Mosambi (Sweet Lime) Juice During Pregnancy?

 - Is It Safe To Drink Coffee During Pregnancy?

 - Amazing Benefits Of Carrot And Its Juices During Pregnancy